K

 Koi fish in Japanese garden pond

 Koi fish can enjoy an extraordinarily long lifespan.
-They can live more than two centuries, but all started life as tiny eggs.
+They can live for more than two centuries, but all started life as tiny eggs.

 Koi breed in the spring.
-Males start following females around the pond, and when he catches up to her he nudges her.
+Males start following females around the pond, and when he catches up to her, he nudges her.
 This causes her to release her eggs, which can number in the thousands.
 He then fertilizes them.
 The eggs usually sink to the bottom of the pond, but they will stick to anything they land on.

 Unfortunately, about a fifth of the eggs die or haven’t even been fertilized.
 The lucky ones hatch after about four or five days, but about a fifth of the baby fish die before they’re even an inch long.
 Some of them are even eaten by adults.
 At this point, breeders start culling the fish and save only the ones that look promising.
-The koi has a fast growth rate and might be ready to breed itself when it’s three to five years old.
+The koi has a fast growth rate and might be ready to breed when it’s three to five years old.

 Koi in Fishing and Cooking